pantheon-systems/documentation/source/docs/assets/images/readme.md

 The code: `![The code tool in a site dashboard's development environment, with one file with changes ready to commit](/source/docs/assets/images/dev-code-pendingchanges-commit.png)`

-will yeild:
+will yield:
 ![The code tool in a site dashboard's development environment, with one file with changes ready to commit](/source/docs/assets/images/dev-code-pendingchanges-commit.png)

 ## Committing Docs with Images
-Add image files with the docs they are embedded in, to a single commit.
+Add image files and the docs they are embedded in to a single commit.

 ## Updating Images
-Sometimes a functionality or interface change will necessitate an updated image.
+Sometimes you will need to update an image because of a functionality or interface change.
 To do so:

-1. Search the repo for the filename to see if other docs use the same image
+1. Search the repo for the filename to see if other docs use the same image.
-2. Add the image to your local clone, using the same filename to update, changing the filename to replace and keep the original in the repo
+2. Add the image to your local clone, using the same filename to update, change the filename to replace and keep the original in the repo.
-3. Commit the image file, with any related documentation changes.
+3. Commit the image file with any related documentation changes.